space-wizards/space-station-14/proposal.md

 Hallucinations:
     Name : Space hallucinatory syndrome
     Cause : Psychological
+    Stages :
+        Percieve
+        Start after : 0
+        End after : Never
+        Frequency : 1 minute
+        List of thing to perceive : "You hear a faint laugh on the radio", Someone whispers, “I see you,”, "Footsteps echo" "The sound of typing…" "The station alarm blips once", "You hear childrens laughing"

 How a sickness begins:
 At first release, Admins will have panel will allow to spawn a specific pre-configured sicknesses, choosing the quantity of "patient zero".